foglienimatteo/Raytracing/README.md

 Earth with FlatRenderer            | :---------------------------------:|
 ![](demo/demo_C_Flat_640x480.png)

+Refer to the latest [stable documentation](https://cosmofico97.github.io/Raytracing/stable) for more examples.

 ## Usage
 You can use Raytracer both form bash line and Julia repl.
 From bash you just need to type